Atlantis (Germany)

 Atlantis was a German charter airline based at Frankfurt Airport.

 History

-The airline was established in 1966 as Nordseeflug Sylter Lufttransport and started seasonal scheduled services the same year with a Douglas DC-3 from Hamburg to Westerland.
+The airline was established in 1965 as Nordseeflug Sylter Lufttransport and started seasonal scheduled services in August of the following year with a Douglas DC-3 from Hamburg to Westerland.

-In 1968 it was renamed to Atlantis and received a permit from the Civil Aeronautics Board to operate transatlantic inclusive-tour flights to the United States with Douglas DC-8.
+In April 1968 it was renamed Atlantis and received a permit from the Civil Aeronautics Board to operate transatlantic inclusive-tour flights to the United States with Douglas DC-8.
 Atlantis also operated affinity group charter flights and charter flights to destinations in the Mediterranean with McDonnell Douglas DC-9.

 Despite the airline's cooperation with several tour operators it ceased operations on 19 October 1972 due to an uncertain financial perspective.